 In March 2020, the World Health Organization declared a global pandemic related to CV19.
 The impacts on global commerce have been to date, and are anticipated to continue to be, far-reaching.
 To date, restrictions on the conduct of business in many jurisdictions, including the closure of workplaces determined to be non-essential, and restrictions on the international, national and local movement of people and some goods have been implemented.
-There have been significant disruptions to business operations, supply chains and customer activity and demand; service cancellations, reductions and other changes; and quarantines, as well as considerable general concern and uncertainty.
-There have been significant stock market declines and volatility and significant volatility in foreign exchange and commodity markets.
-While government and public health imposed restrictions were relaxed in a number of jurisdictions during the second and third quarters of this year, renewed restrictions are currently being imposed or contemplated in multiple jurisdictions.
+There have been significant disruptions to business operations, supply chains and customer activity and demand; service cancellations, reductions and other changes; and quarantines, as well as considerable general concern and public health imposed restrictions were relaxed in a number of jurisdictions during the second and third quarters of this year, renewed restrictions.
 As of the date hereof, all of the Company's manufacturing plants continue in operation but there can be no assurance that this will continue to be the case throughout the CV19 pandemic.
 There has been and continues to be significant ongoing uncertainty surrounding CV19 and the extent and duration of the impacts that it may have on the Company's employees, suppliers, customers and demand for the respective products that the Company and its customers produce.
 A prolonged continuance of this public health crisis could also have a material adverse effect on overall economic growth and impact the stability of the financial markets and the availability of credit.